Best Figma plugins for every UX designer (Updated for 2023)

 Installing your Figma plugins is very easy to do.
-As you know, Figma is web-based so you do not have to download anything.
-Here’s how to install your plugins.
+As you know, Figma is web-based, so you do not have to download anything.
+You can manage your plugins right in the app itself.

-Figma is a great tool even without the use of plugins.
+Figma is a great tool, even without the use of plugins.
 However, that doesn’t mean you don’t have to use them.
 They can bring great benefits to any designer using Figma.

 In fact, the available plugins might be a deciding factor in deciding between Figma and Sketch.
 I recommend you take a look if you’re still on the fence.